-You have the responsibility to yourself and others to be digitally smart.
-Digital behavior can include reading and writing on an online forum, posting a photo to Facebook and using other social media outlets.
-With the wide use of social media among young people today, it’s important for youth to be aware of their actions as well as those of others.
-They have the power to be advocates by speaking out and to help prevent cyberbullying.
-You can promote digital responsibility by spreading positivity and putting an end to hate by standing up to negative actions online.
+With the wide-use of social media among young people today, it’s important for everyone to be aware of their actions as well as those of others.
+You have the power to be an advocate by speaking out and helping to prevent cyberbullying.
+You can be digitally responsible—spread positivity and put an end to hate by standing up to negative actions online.

-Cyberbullying can have negative long-term consequences that can hinder the livelihood of children.
-People may not always be aware that they are cyberbullying because they are not aware of online etiquette and, moreover, the ability to be anonymous online or hide behind a computer screen can also make it easier for people to say or do things that they wouldn’t through face-to-face communication.
-Cyberbullying can be prevented by promoting healthy relationships and making dignity and respect core values among youth.
+Raising awareness is key to ending cyberbullying—people may not always be aware that they are cyberbullying because they are not aware of online etiquette.
+Plus, the ability to be anonymous online or hide behind a computer screen can make it easier for people to say or do things that they wouldn’t through face-to-face communication.
+Help to prevent cyberbullying by encouraging your peers to be respectful online with WE Rise Above.